davatorium/rofi/doc/rofi.1.markdown

 `-keep-right`

 Set ellipsize mode to start.
-So end of string is visible.
+So, the end of the string is visible.

 ### Message dialog